Marketing91

 Definition

-Rate card lists ad prices, but it is not the fixed price sheet.
-It signifies the maximum amount of money that an individual has to shed for that option.
-In most cases, companies offer various incentives and discounts to lure in customers.
-Another reason for providing discounts is that the advertising agency wants to sell the unused space even at a lower rate than it had earlier fixed.
+The rate card lists ad prices but is not the fixed price sheet.
+It signifies the maximum amount of money an individual has to shed for that option.
+Companies usually offer various incentives and discounts to lure in customers.
+Another reason for an agency providing discounts is that the advertising agency wants to sell the unused space at a lower rate than the flat fee it had earlier fixed.

-The rate card acts as a promotional as well as a negotiation tool as it encourages customers to bargain about the prices so that they can pay significantly less than the listed prices.
+The rate card is a promotional and advertising rate card and a negotiation tool.
+It encourages customers to bargain about the prices so they can pay significantly less than the listed prices.

-Rate cards are also considered guiding force as the actual charges vary as per the bargaining power of an individual or a company he is representing.
-The stability of the rates written on the rate card is dependent upon the demand and supply conditions in the market.
+Rate cards are also considered a guiding force as the actual charges vary per various factors and the bargaining power of an individual or a company he represents.
+The stability of the rates on the rate card depends on the market’s demand and supply conditions.

-A rate card has details about additional fees, deadline details, artwork requirements, and demographic information.
-It also includes information about the size and type of ads and features offered by the publication house to the advertiser.
+A rate card details additional fees, deadlines, artwork requirements, and demographic information.
+It also typically includes information about the size and type of ads and features offered by the publication house to the advertiser.

-The rates vary and depend upon the type of advertising like retail advertising or classified ads.
-The larger the publication more is the information on the rate card and vice-versa.
+The hourly rates for publishers vary and depend upon the type of advertising, such as retail or classified ads.
+The larger the publication, the more information is on the rate card and vice-versa.

 Understanding a rate card